PerkinElmer (NYSE:PKI) Updates Q4 2020 Pre-Market Earnings Guidance

 PerkinElmer (NYSE:PKI) issued an update on its fourth quarter 2020

 Pre-Market earnings guidance on Monday morning.
 The company provided earnings per share guidance of 3.60 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.79.
-The company issued revenue guidance of $1.337-1.337 billion, compared to the consensus revenue estimate of $1.18 billion.PerkinElmer also updated its Q4 2020
+The company issued revenue guidance of $1.337-1.337 billion, compared to the consensus revenue estimate of $1.18 billion.PerkinElmer also updated its Q4 guidance to at least $3.60 EPS.

-PerkinElmer (NYSE:PKI) last released its quarterly earnings results on Wednesday, October 28th.
-The medical research company reported $2.09 earnings per share for the quarter, beating analysts’ consensus estimates of $1.42 by $0.67.
+PerkinElmer (NYSE:PKI) last announced its earnings results on Wednesday, October 28th.
+The medical research company reported $2.09 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.42 by $0.67.
 The business had revenue of $964.03 million for the quarter.
-PerkinElmer had a net margin of 9.87% and a return on equity of 18.40%.
-On average, equities research analysts predict that PerkinElmer will post 5.45 earnings per share for the current year.
+PerkinElmer had a return on equity of 18.40% and a net margin of 9.87%.
+On average, equities analysts predict that PerkinElmer will post 5.45 earnings per share for the current fiscal year.

-PKI has been the topic of several recent analyst reports.
-KeyCorp initiated coverage on shares of PerkinElmer in a report on Monday, November 9th.
-They issued a sector weight rating and a $150.00 target price on the stock.
-Smith Barney Citigroup lifted their target price on shares of PerkinElmer from $140.00 to $150.00 in a report on Friday, December 11th.
-ValuEngine downgraded shares of PerkinElmer from a hold rating to a sell rating in a report on Monday, November 2nd.
-The Goldman Sachs Group initiated coverage on shares of PerkinElmer in a report on Wednesday, December 2nd.
-They issued a buy rating and a $160.00 target price on the stock.
-Finally, Robert W. Baird boosted their price objective on shares of PerkinElmer from $137.00 to $151.00 and gave the stock an outperform rating in a report on Thursday, October 29th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and eight have given a buy rating to the company.
-The stock currently has an average rating of Hold and a consensus price target of $122.19.
+Several research analysts have issued reports on the company.
+Needham & Company LLC raised their target price on PerkinElmer from $139.00 to $193.00 and gave the stock a buy rating in a research report on Monday, November 9th.
+Robert W. Baird lifted their price objective on PerkinElmer from $137.00 to $151.00 and gave the company an outperform rating in a research report on Thursday, October 29th.
+Smith Barney Citigroup lifted their price objective on PerkinElmer from $140.00 to $150.00 in a research report on Friday, December 11th.
+Zacks Investment Research cut PerkinElmer from a strong-buy rating to a hold rating and set a $126.00 price objective on the stock. in a research report on Monday, September 28th.
+Finally, ValuEngine cut PerkinElmer from a hold rating to a sell rating in a research report on Monday, November 2nd.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and eight have assigned a buy rating to the company.
+The company currently has an average rating of Hold and a consensus price target of $122.19.

-In other news, insider Andrew Okun sold 6,107 shares of PerkinElmer stock in a transaction dated Friday, November 6th.
-The shares were sold at an average price of $140.14, for a total transaction of $855,834.98.
-Following the sale, the insider now directly owns 16,417 shares in the company, valued at approximately $2,300,678.38.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, insider Daniel R. Tereau sold 4,094 shares of PerkinElmer stock in a transaction dated Monday, December 14th.
-The shares were sold at an average price of $146.68, for a total transaction of $600,507.92.
-Over the last quarter, insiders have sold 20,837 shares of company stock worth $3,051,743.
-0.62% of the stock is owned by company insiders.
+In other PerkinElmer news, insider Prahlad R. Singh sold 10,636 shares of PerkinElmer stock in a transaction that occurred on Tuesday, January 5th.
+The stock was sold at an average price of $150.00, for a total value of $1,595,400.00.
+Following the sale, the insider now owns 50,537 shares of the company’s stock, valued at approximately $7,580,550.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Daniel R. Tereau sold 4,094 shares of PerkinElmer stock in a transaction that occurred on Monday, December 14th.
+The stock was sold at an average price of $146.68, for a total value of $600,507.92.
+In the last ninety days, insiders sold 20,837 shares of company stock worth $3,051,743.
+Corporate insiders own 0.62% of the company’s stock.

 About PerkinElmer